 I cancelled by email because I signed up for the monthly plan on this test.
 It was simple: I sent the email from the on-site email form, and they cancelled my account with minimal fuss.

 But for your first store?
 To sell your first book of homemade enchilada recipes?
-It’s not a bad solution.
+It’s a pretty solid solution.

 Ezequiel Bruni is biologically Canadian, legally Mexican, and self identifies as a total nerd.
 He's been a web and experience designer off and on since he was a teenager, and loves sharing the kind of beginner's advice he really wishes he'd had when he first started.
 He also loves video games, tacos, open source software, video games, sci-fi and fantasy in all their forms, and video games.
 He does not love writing in the third person.